How to improve your computational research experience

 Ask what, then why, then how.
 At any stage of a project make sure you can define exactly what you’re trying to do.
 Then make sure you can justify why you’re trying to do it.
 Only then should you figure out how to do it.
 A complex implementation that isn’t necessary in the end saps up time and effort.
 This holds at all scales, from writing a function to making a figure to designing a multi-year research program.

-Plan extensively.
+Make plans.
 A research plan is much easier to understand, evaluate, and rework than a codebase.
 Start with the big picture then break things down.
 The more meticulously you decompose your plan into small, tangible tasks the faster you can assess and iron out its uncertainties.
-A concrete plan eases its undertaking, reduces surprises, make progress unfold more linearly, and increases accuracy of timeline estimates.
+A concrete plan eases its undertaking, reduces avoidable risks, make progress unfold more linearly, and increases accuracy of timeline estimates.

 Assess benefits before costs.
 Everything has a cost but not everything has a benefit.
 Visualize exactly what you expect an experiment, simulation, or analysis to yield before considering what’s required to undertake it.
 What specific plots will you make?
 How will you write down your conclusions from them?
 Only once you’re sure a direction has a decent chance of yielding a valuable outcome should you evaluate the resources it will require then decide whether it’s worth pursuing.